c-matthews/al-folio/_pages/projects.md

 layout: page
 title: projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: A collection of some of the projects that I've worked on.
 nav: true
 ---